- 7 Ways Parents can Help

-- Understand Children
+- How Children Show Anxiety

 Traumatic events can have profound effects not only on those who have been directly involved and influenced, but also on people close to those people and to witnesses.

 The extensive media coverage that has become so prevalent in our world means that the circle of witnesses has expanded to include even those who were not present at the event.
 The 24-hour news coverage results in graphic and immediate images of major national or world calamities being broadcast into our homes.